 The best and most valuable systems are versatile and scalable, helping organizations manage, capture, and connect multiple types of customer feedback and data across all possible touchpoints, platforms, and channels.

 In today’s digital landscape, customer feedback moves fast and in real time.
-Your customer feedback system should therefore be able to deliver the data that you need, and alert you of any high-impact customer experience issues, in the timeliest possible manner.
+Your customer feedback system should therefore empower your business to achieve digital transformation.
+It should be able to deliver the data that you need, and alert you of any high-impact customer experience issues, in the timeliest possible manner.

 Customer feedback systems should be judged not only by the amount of data they collect, but also by the kind of insights they can generate about your customers.